 Child and Adolescent Self Harm in Europe (CASE) Study

 The Child and Adolescent Self Harm in Europe (CASE) study was a large cross-sectional study carried out in Australia and six European countries; Belgium, England, Hungary, the Netherlands, Norway and Ireland (Madge et al., 2008).
 Datasets were age weighted to take account of differing age profiles in national samples.
-A total of 30,477 young people aged 15-16 completed the Lifestyle & Coping Questionnaire, with 3,804 youth (1,873 male and 1,931 female) from schools in Cork and Kerry (85% response rate).
-The definition used for SH was similar to that used by the NSRF (see table 1), therefore including SH with and without SI.
-Rates are presented based on lifetime rates, SH in the past year and past month and repeat attempts and thoughts of SH (TSH).
-The methods described by the young people were also noted and subsequently combined into self-cutting, overdose, other single method and multiple methods.
-Four papers were identified in the systematic review detailing prevalence rates of SH/SI in Ireland, with Madge et al 2008 providing the most granular prevalence rates for Ireland (Madge et al. 2008, McMahon et al., 2010 and 2014 and Morey et al., 2008.)
+A total of 30,477 young people aged 15-16 completed the Lifestyle & Coping Questionnaire, with 3,804 youth (1,873 male and 1,931 female) from schools in Cork and Kerry (85% response rate)(Madge et al, 2008).
+Youth were asked to report if they had ever self-harmed and if so, to provide a description of the act, allowing the researchers to categorise them by act.
+The researchers then applied a pre-determined study definition for SH similar to that used by the NSRF (see table 1), therefore including SH with and without suicidal ideation (SI).
+Rates of SH are presented based on lifetime rates, past year and past month and repeat attempts.
+In addition, thoughts of self-harm (TSH) were also recorded.
+Motives for SH were captured, and the young person was asked if they had informed any one before/after the event and whether they attended hospital or other services.
+Four papers were identified in the systematic review detailing prevalence rates of SH/SI in Ireland (Madge et al. 2008, McMahon et al., 2010 and 2014 and Morey et al., 2008.), with Madge et al (2008) providing the most granular prevalence rates for Ireland by gender, whilst Morey et al (2008) provides total rates and motives.

 Table 3: CASE prevalence rates split by gender and country.